laravel/docs/validation.md

 <a name="rule-required-with"></a>
 #### required_with:_foo_,_bar_,...

-The field under validation must be present and not empty _only if_ any of the other specified fields are present.
+The field under validation must be present and not empty _only if_ any of the other specified fields are present and not empty.

 <a name="rule-required-with-all"></a>
 #### required_with_all:_foo_,_bar_,...

-The field under validation must be present and not empty _only if_ all of the other specified fields are present.
+The field under validation must be present and not empty _only if_ all of the other specified fields are present and not empty.

 <a name="rule-required-without"></a>
 #### required_without:_foo_,_bar_,...

-The field under validation must be present and not empty _only when_ any of the other specified fields are not present.
+The field under validation must be present and not empty _only when_ any of the other specified fields are empty or not present.

 <a name="rule-required-without-all"></a>
 #### required_without_all:_foo_,_bar_,...

-The field under validation must be present and not empty _only when_ all of the other specified fields are not present.
+The field under validation must be present and not empty _only when_ all of the other specified fields are empty or not present.

 <a name="rule-same"></a>
 #### same:_field_